 User properties reflect the state of the user and apply across all of their events moving forward until the properties are updated again.
-You do not need to send custom user properties with every event; once a user property is set, the set value will persist and be applied to all subsequent events (until the value is changed).
+User properties will not apply retroactively and so once set they will only be applied to all events received by Amplitude going forward.
+You do not need to send custom user properties with every event; once a user property is set, the set value will persist and be applied to all subsequent events until the value is changed.
 Do not worry if you forget to apply custom user properties to your events, as you can update user properties at a later point using our Identify API.

 At 4:30pm, 'PlaySong' was fired with 'SongsPlayed' = 45.

 At 4:04pm, 'PlaySong' was fired with 'SongsPlayed' = 46.